 Identify the gaps

-Look at the behaviours of your current team - set a template of the ideal culture, roles and leadership style required for your team in order to deliver its business objectives.
+Look at the behaviors of your current team - set a template of the ideal culture, roles and leadership style required for your team in order to deliver its business objectives.

 This template will enable you to compare your ideal team with your existing team, understand whether a new recruit is likely to fit with the team culture and detail your team make-up and each individual's role within a team.

-An objective analysis of your current and ideal team is critical in minimizing the risk of developing a team without the right team working skills to succeed.
+An objective analysis of your current and ideal team is critical in minimising the risk of developing a team without the right team working skills to succeed.

 Feedback is a gift!